I have been hunting for a lentil or bean pattie dish for quite a while, but most of the ones I have found sound less than appealing.

 preparation

-1. If using the pre-soaked, dried white beans, bring to boil in water, reduce to a simmer until beans are tender – 1 – 2 hours.
+1. If using the pre-soaked, dried white beans, bring to a boil in water and reduce to a simmer until beans are tender—1 – 2 hours.

-2. Bring the quinoa to boil in 1 cup water in a covered small saucepan, reduce to simmer until all water has been absorbed.
-Let sit, covered with a piece of paper towel between lid and pan until ready to use.
+2. In a covered small saucepan, bring the quinoa to boil in 1 cup water, then reduce to simmer until all the water has been absorbed.
+Let sit, covered with a piece of paper towel between the lid and pan, until ready to use.

-3. Place sweet potato chunks in a ceramic baking dish, add a drizzle of olive oil, sea salt and cracked black pepper and toss around.
-Roast in a 200 degree Celsius oven until tender.
-Turn once during roasting.
+3. Place sweet potato chunks in a ceramic baking dish, add a drizzle of olive oil, sea salt, and cracked black pepper, and toss around.
+Roast in a 200-degree Celsius oven until tender, turning once during roasting.

-4. Add beans, quinoa, sweet potato, tahini, herbs, salt and pepper in a large bowl – mix together with a fork, mashing as you go, then add in batches to a mini processor and pulse until all roughly combined (can leave some unprocessed for a rougher texture).
+1. Add beans, quinoa, sweet potato, tahini, herbs, salt, and pepper to a large bowl.
+Mix together with a fork, mashing as you go.
+Then, add in batches to a mini processor and pulse until roughly combined (you can leave some unprocessed for a rougher texture).
 Return to bowl.
-If the mixture is too sticky, add breadcrumbs for desired consistency to form patties.
+If the mixture is too sticky, add breadcrumbs for the desired consistency to form patties.

 Photo note: First attempt = a little sticky.

-5. Spread sesame seeds and breadcrumbs/flour on a plate.
-Using a dessertspoon, pick up spoonfuls of mixture and drop onto sesame plate.
-Sprinkle seed mixture over pattie (prevents the mixture from sticking to hands), and using hands, form flat patties.
+1. Spread sesame seeds and breadcrumbs/flour on a plate.
+Using a dessert spoon, pick up spoonfuls of the mixture and drop them onto a sesame plate.
+Sprinkle seed mixture over patties (this prevents the mixture from sticking to hands), and using hands, form flat patties.

-7. When ready to serve, heat oil in a pan, and fry patties on both sides until browned.
-Let drain on absorbent paper towelling before serving.
+3. When ready to serve, heat oil in a pan and fry the patties on both sides until browned.
+Drain on absorbent paper towel before serving.

 Serve with coleslaw, roasted beetroot or a raw beetroot salad, hummus or even better tucked inside warmed, fresh pitta with all of the above.